climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 How many conditional statements do you see in the code below?

 ~hint Tell me More!
-- Conditional statements tell our micro
-- what to do when a certain condition is met.
+- Conditional statements tell our micro:bit what to do when a certain condition is met.
 - We use conditional statements in our own lives too.
 - For example, "If it is raining, then I will bring an umbrella." hint~